Cameron Clapp: Athletics

 Before the accident Clapp had been an active athlete.

 He has since participated in numerous athletic competitions for amputees.
 He competed in the University of Central Oklahoma's Endeavor Games from 2002 to 2005.
 Cameron's gold and silver medal accomplishments include running 100 meters in only 18 seconds and swimming 20 laps.

 He aspires to compete in the Paralympic Games, although he jokes that "there aren't enough athletes in my category.
 I'm the only triple amputee that runs!"

 He is additionally an accomplished golfer.

 Acting career

 Clapp's acting career has spanned television and film.

 In 2005 his accident and miraculous recovery was featured on the Discovery Channel series Medical Incredible.

 His television roles have included Jake, the no-legged boyfriend of the one-legged Didi (played by Tracy Ashton) in NBC's My Name Is Earl.
 He also appeared in HBO's Carnivàle as the character of Management.

 He portrayed a wounded service member in the 2008 feature film Stop-Loss.
 He also played the role of "The Total Package" in Comedy Central's Workaholics.

+Legal issues

+On February 13, 2024, Clapp was arrested in Los Angeles by the FBI for his participation in the January 6 United States Capitol attack.
+On November 4, 2024, Clapp was sentenced to probation.
+On January 20, 2025, the first day of the second presidency of Donald Trump, Clapp was pardoned along with nearly every other participant in the riot.